I receive more emails from people asking my opinion on their website/blog idea, than about anything else.

-People with no internet experience often contact me to tell me about their grand ideas for major new websites.
-They have no idea of the economics of the internet, or what to expect from a new internet business.
+People with no Internet experience often contact me to tell me about their grand ideas for major new websites.
+They have no idea of the economics of the Internet, or what to expect from a new Internet business.
 Most of these grand ideas require large, custom-built sites, that would have to be built by a professional, and cost a five-figure amount of money.

 I've found that many people with website business ideas also have some funny ideas about getting out of paying for anything, through some kind of favourable "partnership" scheme.
 I've received many proposals over the years from people telling me "you create my fantastic website idea for me for free, and when I'm a hit, I'll give you 10% of the profits."